 Miami is known for its clear skies and sunny weather during the summer which causes heat stroke.
 Yet, this translates into hot days with high Ultraviolet (UV) indexes.
 During the summer months of June, July, and August, Miami temperatures can reach an average high of 87 degrees Fahrenheit which can easily cause heat exhaustion and heat injuries.

-Although it may be fun soaking in the sun, doing so for an extended period of time increases the chances of heat exhaustion, which is an illness that is the result of being exposed to high temperatures and dehydration.
+Although it may be fun soaking in the sun, doing so for an extended period increases the chances of heat exhaustion, which is a heat sickness that is the result of being exposed to high temperatures and dehydration.

 Drinking plenty of fluids throughout the day can help your body maintain a regular body temperature and produce sweat, which is used to cool your body.
-It is recommended to drink around 8 cups of water per day, however that can vary depending on your lifestyle.
+It is recommended to drink around 8 cups of water per day, however, that can vary depending on your lifestyle.

-Make sure to wear loose fitting clothing that is appropriate for the heat.
+Make sure to wear loose-fitting clothing that is appropriate for the heat.
 Tight clothes can prevent your body from cooling itself properly.
-It is suggested to wear shorts and short-sleeved shirts during the summer to allow air flow around your arms and legs.
+It is suggested to wear shorts and short-sleeved shirts during the summer to allow airflow around your arms and legs.

-After 12pm, the heat emitted by the sun continues to be absorbed.
-Usually in Miami, the hottest times of the day as a result of this phenomenon are 12pm-3pm.
+After noon, the heat emitted by the sun continues to be absorbed.
+Usually in Miami, the hottest times of the day as a result of this phenomenon are 12 pm-3 pm.
 Therefore, if possible, try to avoid doing any extreme physical exertions outside during this period.

 When you apply sunscreen, you are lowering your exposure to UV rays.
 Doing so allows your body to cool itself more easily.
-It is recommended to use a sunscreen that has an SPF of at least 30.
+It is recommended to use sunscreen that has an SPF of at least 30.
 For consistent protection, reapply after every two hours, or more often if you are sweating or swimming.